Looking for things to do in Massachusetts?

 Bloomberg Businessweek named the City of Marlborough, MA “The Best Place to Raise Your Kids in Massachusetts”.
-The ranking pointed to the city’s undeniable community feel, high educational standards, various sports and recreation options and multitude of employment opportunities.
-While the city continues to offer a relatively high living standard, Marlborough’s residential real estate prices have remained significantly below those on the outskirts of Boston.
+The ranking pointed to the city’s undeniable community feel, high educational standards, multitude of employment opportunities and various sports and recreation options.
+While the city continues to offer a relatively high living standard, Marlborough’s residential real estate prices remain noticeably lower than those on the outskirts of Boston.

 For those seeking an active lifestyle, Marlborough has a number of premier indoor and outdoor sporting facilities and leagues for all ages.
 The 5.6-mile Assabet River Rail Trail also provides a wonderful nature escape for runners, cyclists and walkers.
 And if relaxing after a long week is all you want to do, then Marlborough’s beautiful beach, open spaces, conservation areas and green parks are sure to help you recharge.